-- Documenting the framework of authorities which govern the activities of the College; - Undertaking a risk assessment based on our understanding of the general control environment and any weaknesses in internal controls identified by our audit of the financial statements; - Reviewing the self-assessment questionnaire which supports the representations included in the Chair of Governors and Accounting Officer's statement on regularity, propriety and compliance with the framework of authorities; - Testing transactions with related parties; - Confirming through enquiry and sample testing that the College has complied with its procurement policies and that these policies comply with delegated authorities; and - Reviewing any evidence of impropriety resulting from our work and determining whether it was significant enough to be referred to in our regularity report.
+- Undertaking a risk assessment based on our understanding of the general control environment and any weaknesses in internal controls identified by our audit of the financial statements; - Reviewing the self-assessment questionnaire which supports the representations included in the Chair of Governors and Accounting Officer's statement on regularity, propriety and compliance with the framework of authorities; - Testing transactions with related parties; - Confirming through enquiry and sample testing that the College has complied with its procurement policies and that these policies comply with delegated authorities; and - Reviewing any evidence of impropriety resulting from our work and determining whether it was significant enough to be referred to in our regularity report. - We reviewed the investments in subsidiaries and the oversight of these by the corporation.

-This list is not exhaustive and we performed additional procedures designed to provide us with sufficient appropriate evidence to express a limited assurance conclusion on regularity consistent with the requirements of the Post-16 Audit Code of Practice.
+This list is not exhaustive and we performed additional procedures designed to provide us with sufficient appropriate evidence to express a limited assurance conclusion on regularity and propriety consistent with the requirements of the Post-16 Audit Code of Practice 2021 to 2022 (revised) (September 2022).